The following is copied from the IRS website:

 Enrolled agents, like attorneys and certified public accountants (CPAs), have unlimited practice rights.
 This means they are unrestricted as to which taxpayers they can represent, what types of tax matters they can handle, and which IRS offices they can represent clients before.
 Learn more about enrolled agents in Treasury Department Circular 230 (PDF).

-You can find it at this direct link: http://www.irs.gov/Tax-Professionals/Enrolled-Agents/Enrolled-Agent-Information
+You can find the above at this direct link: http://www.irs.gov/Tax-Professionals/Enrolled-Agents/Enrolled-Agent-Information

 The following is copied from the website for the National Association of Enrolled Agents: